jamest-ultra/notes/TanStack-Testing-Overview/TanStack-migration-qa-game-plan.md

 Go through and define all the table rules for each table and document.
 Outline the documentation for each page
 Go through and compare each table and document the differences.

+### Action Items
+- James: Define rules for the user and admin tables.
+- James: Draft initial documentation template.
+- James: Speak to Andy about documentation format.